-Withholding bowel movements, or resisting to use the potty, can be a difficult situation, for not only children, but their parents, as well.
+Withholding bowel movements, or resisting to use the potty, can be a difficult situation, for not only toddlers and children, but their parents, as well.
 This type of behavior in children usually comes right after potty training, just when you think they are independent.
-It can occur from a prior traumatic experience or from being distracted by environmental stimulation.
+Withholding may occur from a prior traumatic experience or from distractions from environmental stimulation.
 Trauma doesn’t necessarily have to be something extreme, and the environmental influence on withholding also doesn’t need to be something you would even suspect as potentially contributing to this problem.
 Let’s dive in to break this down a bit!

 Dr. Avena is a neuroscientist and nutrition expert based in the New York Area.Her focus is on nutrition and brain health throughout the lifespan.
 She is the author of several books, including What to Feed Your Baby and Toddler.Check her out at DrNicoleAvena.com